 Children are very welcome here, a range of board games and puzzles are available from the Hospitality Desk.
 Babysitting services are available upon request, at a charge.

 Blue Horizons is built into a gently-rising hill on the southwest coast of Grenada, within walking distance of the shops and restaurants of Grand Anse.
 The capital, St George's is only a 15 minute drive away.

 The hotel is set approximately 300 m (984 ft) from Grand Anse Beach, arguably one of the best on the island.
 Despite being popular with both locals and visitors, the beach is large enough that it never feels crowded and the southern end, which Blue Horizons is closest to, is the quietest.

-Set amongst blooming hibiscus trees and coconut palms, this welcoming resort is well cared for and is an ideal base for those looking to get out and explore the island.
+Set among blooming hibiscus trees and coconut palms, this welcoming resort is well cared for and is an ideal base for those looking to get out and explore the island.
 If you’re happy with fewer facilities, this is ideal if you’re looking for a smaller, less resort-like Caribbean stay.

-If you don’t mind being a few minutes’ walk from the beach, this authentic Grenadian property is excellent value for money, and as you’re on a hillside, has views across the gardens towards the coast.
+If you don’t mind being a few minutes’ walk from the beach, this authentic Grenadian property is excellent value for money, and as you’re on a hillside, has views across the gardens toward the coast.

-The 32 studios and one-bedroom units are in plantation-style bungalows spread out amongst the mature gardens and there’s a feeling of space and quiet in the resort, even when full.
+The 32 studios and one-bedroom units are in plantation-style bungalows spread out among the mature gardens and there’s a feeling of space and quiet in the resort, even when full.
 All accommodations offers air-conditioning, ceiling fan, TV and a balcony or patio.

 These spacious, 40 sq m (430 sq ft) rooms include a small kitchenette area within the room and a small garden-facing terrace.